 There are roles here for skilled expats, and the New Zealand economy is growing fast.
 Most vacancies eligible for work permits are in IT, healthcare, finance and tourism.

-New Zealand as an Expat Destination
+Overview of New Zealand as an Expat Destination

 - Living costs: Salaries in New Zealand are higher than in Britain, with a net monthly average of $4,006 (£2,030).
 However, living costs are also slightly higher, with consumer prices about eight per cent more expensive.